"Why Are You Married Then? A Real Answer from a Polyamorous Wife (We Didn’t Break Up — We Rewrote the Rules)"

 We’re not perfect.
 But we’re honest.

-And honestly?
 That’s more than most people can say.